MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-config-firewall.md

 This section describes how to configure your firewall to allow communication between the different Operations Manager features on your network.

+>[!NOTE]
-Operations Manager uses port 389 for LDAP queries for multiple actions such as agent discovery, active directory integration, etc.
+> Operations Manager uses port 389 for LDAP queries for multiple actions such as agent discovery, active directory integration, etc. Operations Manager does not support LDAPs.

 ## Port assignments
 The following table shows Operations Manager feature interaction across a firewall, including information about the ports used for communication between the features, which direction to open the inbound port, and whether the port number can be changed.